brentvollebregt/multi-clipboard/README.md

  - Add new image to README
  - Add listener running on a server to wait for [Ctrl + Windows + C]
      - Add notes to readme for starting and stopping (--start-listener)
-     - Put start/stop button in GUI
-     - Make sure two aren't running at the same time (can use a lock file and sockets: port in .running)
-     - Runs in a new thread so the main can die and this can move to the background
      - Optional import for pynput
         - Notify the user if not installed
      - Add autostart option